 While the adult day care facilities are private entities, the Adult Services Division (ASD) of the Vermont Department of Disabilities, Aging & Independent Living, certifies them.
 ASD is under the Vermont Agency of Human Services (AHC).

 To have Adult Day Services covered by Medicaid, also called Green Mountain Care in Vermont, one must be eligible for the Global Commitment to Health Waiver or Community Medicaid.
 Community Medicaid requirements are largely financial in nature and vary depending on the applicant’s age and marital status.
-For aged individuals 65 or older, a two-person household can have to $1,066 in monthly income.
+For aged individuals 65 or older, a one-person or two-person household can have to $1,091 in monthly income.
 There is one exception, which is for those residing in Chittenden County.
-Here, a two-person household can have a higher monthly income limit of $1,158.
-(These are the current limits as of early 2019).
+Here, a one-person or two-person household can have a higher monthly income limit of $1,175.
+(These are the current limits as of 2020).

 Persons unsure of their eligibility status may find greater clarification here.

 Persons over the financial eligibility limits above need not be discouraged.
 Professional Medicaid planners are skilled in restructuring finances to enable persons to financially qualify for Medicaid.
 Learn more here.

 Adult Day Services offers a wide variety of services, which may vary by location.
-These include nursing services, such as checking vital signs, medication management, activities to improve physical and cognitive functioning, activities to foster socialization, assistance with personal care, such as grooming and toiletry, snacks and meals, health education, and respite.
+These include nursing services, such as checking vital signs, medication management, activities to improve physical and cognitive functioning, activities to foster socialization, assistance with personal care, such as grooming and toiletry, snacks and meals, health education, and respite care.
 Transportation to and from the adult day care center may also be provided.